CastilloAnthony/Nuclearcraft-Reactor-UI-ControlPanel/README.md

 	shutdown the reactor before it is too late.
 If the reactor does output more than 20% of it's max heat capacity then I recommend that you use "nReactorBegin" to monitor the reactor.
 Atleast then it'll have a higher chance of turning off the reactor intime.
 But really you should redesign your reactor or use a more stable fuel type.
+	The program pretty much wont beable to catch anything that can cause a meltdown faster than 2 seconds unless the program is in sleep mode, then it should be able to catch it far sooner.

 	I plan on rearranging the UI slightly, but for now its perfectly functional.